CompilerErrorRBX/BetterTable/README.md

 **Table ( options : `Object` )**
 - `options` - an object containing configuration for the table properties.
 Must contain at least column settings.

-Creates a new instance of the BetterTable.
+Creates a new instance of the _BetterTable_.

 #### Properties
 **.settings : `Object`**

-The object containing the settings for the BetterTable.
+The object containing the settings for the _BetterTable_.

 |Property |Type          |Default        |Description|
 |---------|--------------|---------------|-----------|